 Example:

-In this example, the Customer Success Manager is practising active listening and repeating back the details the customer provided.
+In this example, the Customer Success Manager is practicing active listening and repeating back the details the customer provided.
 This assures the customer that the manager has heard and understood their issue.

-With this foundation in place, the manager can then move on to asking additional clarifying questions to produce a solution to the problem.
+With this foundation in place, the manager can then move on to asking additional clarifying questions to solve the problem.

 2. Help angry customers and apologise

 Apologise for the problem they’re having, and stay calm while you’re doing it.
 Acknowledging the mistake and letting them know you are sorry will go a long way with difficult customers.
-Be thorough in your apology.
+Be thorough in your apology when dealing with upset customers.

 Example: